Pawelok35/GitJournal/README.md

 **Summary**: Today's focus was on learning OOP and callbacks in JavaScript.
 This provided a stronger foundation for managing code and a better understanding of JavaScript's asynchronous behavior.

+## Day 18 - 2024-09-26

+1. **Reviewing current material**: Today, I focused on revisiting and reviewing the concepts I have been learning recently.
+This included going over Object-Oriented Programming (OOP), callbacks, and other key JavaScript concepts to ensure a solid understanding.

+2. **Reinforcing knowledge**: I spent time practicing and applying what I've learned to strengthen my skills and improve my confidence in using these concepts in practical situations.

+**Summary**: Today was dedicated to reviewing and reinforcing the knowledge I've gained, ensuring a deeper understanding of the material covered so far.

 ...

 ## Key Learning Areas 🔐